 Caring for a parent or loved one with any stage or type of dementia can be a stressful, overwhelming and emotional journey.
 Now more than ever, we want you to know that you are not alone.
 The Long Island Alzheimer's and Dementia Center provides caregivers an entire community for support and guidance.

-The LIAD Center is providing weekly support groups for caregivers, hosted on a telephonic platform by our licensed social workers.
+The LIAD Center is providing weekly support groups for caregivers, hosted on a virtual platform by our licensed social workers.

 Spousal Support Group: Tuesday's, 1:00 PM - 2:00 PM